badgirlbongi/bongihub/workflow.md

 02/02/2024
 + adjusted the code so that i can retrieve the placeID so that it can later be used on the reviews page
++ working on reviews.php to calculate reviews : the comment form is not showing file to check places.php and reviews.php